Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

 \subsection{Background and hypotheses}

-There is a larger share fraction in Germany below 0.5 (as in \cite{bertrand2015}) reflecting the gender pay gap, but there is no consensus in the literature regarding a discontinuous drop at 0.5 \citep{sprengholz2020,kuehnle2021}.
+While there is no consensus in the literature regarding a discontinuous drop of the female income share at $0.5$ (as in \citealp{bertrand2015} for the U.S.) for Germany, there is a larger share fraction below $0.5$ reflecting the gender pay gap \citep{sprengholz2020,kuehnle2021}.
 The employment and earnings of female partners show a strong childhood penalty \citep{kleven2019,fitzenberger2013}.
 The social norm in West Germany used to be that mothers should stay at home with their children.
 Institutionalized child care was scarce and there are strong financial incentives for part-time work for the second earner.
 Together, this results in part-time employment increasing strongly for women after having their first child.
-Thus, we expect that the income share of the woman is lower in the presence of children reflecting a childhood penalty.
+We thus expect that the female income share is lower in the presence of children, reflecting a childhood penalty.

-Due to changing social norms, the female employment increases strongly over time.
+Due to changing social norms, female employment increases strongly over time.
 However, occupational segregation by gender is persistent \citep{cortes2018} with men being more likely to work in better paying occupations.
 Still, occupations with a higher share of women seem to benefit from technological change \citep{black2010}.
 Thus, the income share of female partners without children is predicted to grow over time.

 Ex ante reasoning suggests an ambiguous effect on the childhood penalty.
 On the one hand, the incentives for part-time work especially for female partners with young children may prevent an increase in the income share.
 Thus, the childhood penalty in the income share may even grow over time.
 On the other hand, growing female employment may actually increase the female income share, especially among female partners with older children.